 Davies.
 In response, he says chop length when harvesting may need lengthening compared with more fibrous grass.
 Dr Davies says: "If you have a 75 D-value silage at 30% DM, maybe look at a 5cm chop length.
 Firstly to help hold it in the clamp, but also to help it stay in the rumen a bit longer to get better value from it."
 "Higher protein increases buffering, so you need to get the pH down quickly.
 If you do not have a good silage additive, protein breaks down and you need more acid to counteract this " Mr Jones agrees, and says without an efficient fermentation to convert sugars into beneficial acid to 'pickle' and therefore preserve the silage, some of its higher nutrient content risks being lost.
 He says: "You need a proven additive capable of delivering highly efficient homo-fermentative bacteria.
 This is what Ecosyl has been developed to do."
-AVFRAGE DAIRY FARM COULD IMPROVE INCOME BY THOUSANDS OF POUNDS BY MAKING BETTER SILAGE Dr David Davies

-DR Davies and Mr Jones agree that a useful practical benefit of cutting grass while it is younger and contains less stem material is easier consolidation in the clamp.
+AVFRAGE DAIRY FARM COULD IMPROVE INCOME BY THOUSANDS OF POUNDS BY MAKING BETTER SILAGE Dr David Davies 5.
+CLAMPING DR Davies and Mr Jones agree that a useful practical benefit of cutting grass while it is younger and contains less stem material is easier consolidation in the clamp.
 Dr Davies says: "The best

 ONE of the key points with multi-cut at feeding, says Dr Davies, is to be mindful of the extra protein it can deliver.
-Also, there is a slight risk there could be higher nitrate content in silage because it is cut sooner. adjust fertiliser policy accordingly, 2.
-WILTING JUST as with conventional silage, the aim with multi-cut silage should still be to wilt as quickly as possible to a target 28-32% dry matter, say Mr Jones and Dr Davies, ideally cutting in the morning and wilting rapidly so grass can be picked up in the afternoon.
-However, because the yield of individual cuts is likely to be lower with more frequent cutting, wilting times can be much shorter, they say.
+Also, there is a slight risk there could be higher nitrate content in silage because it is cut sooner. adjust fertiliser policy accordingly, Another point when it comes to contractor is available, says Mr Jones: "You may be cutting in April rather than mid-May. earlier, the weather can be wetter, so you need to bear this in mind, individual cuts is likely to be lower with more frequent cutting, wilting times can be much shorter, they say.
 Dr Davies says: "Because you can wilt guicker, there is less loss in the field from continued respiration of grass.
-The longer you wilt, the more sugar you lose." although the lower bulk should make wilting easier."
+The longer you wilt, the more sugar you lose." earlier cutting is to ensure your "Clearly, if you are taking first-cut although the lower bulk should make wilting easier."